On $G$-birational rigidity of del Pezzo surfaces: Del Pezzo surfaces of degree less than 6 and the projective plane

-\begin{remark} In \cite{MauriDasDores} M. Mauri and L. das Dores classify completely those del Pezzo surfaces of degree 2 and 3 which are $G$-birationally superrigid. \end{remark}
+\begin{remark} In \cite{MauriDasDores}, M.~Mauri and L.~das Dores classify completely those del Pezzo surfaces of degree 2 and 3 which are $G$-birationally superrigid. \end{remark}

 \begin{proposition} Let $K_S^2=4$.
-Then $S$ is $G$-birationally rigid if and only if there is no $G$-fixed points on $S$.
-In particular, if $S$ is $H$-birationally rigid then it is $G$-birationally rigid as well. \end{proposition} \begin{proof} By \cite[Propositions 7.12, 7.13]{DolgachevIskovskikh}, every Sarkisov $G$-link $\chi$ starting from $S$ is either of type I and leads to a cubic surface equipped with a structure of $G$-conic bundle, or is of type II.
-In the former case, $\chi$ is centred at a $G$-point of degree $1$, i.e. a $G$-fixed point on $S$.
-So, if such point exists, $S$ is $G$-birational to a $G$-Mori fiber space over a curve and hence is not $G$-birationally rigid.
-Suppose there are no $G$-fixed points on $S$.
-Then by loc. cit., any Sarkisov $G$-link of type II starting from $S$ is either a birational Bertini involution (centred at a point of degree 3), or a birational Geiser involution (centred at a point of degree 2).
-In both cases, it leads to a $G$-isomorphic surface $S'\simeq S$, as in the proof of Proposition \ref{prop: Segre-Manin}.
+Then $S$ is $G$-birationally rigid if and only if there are no $G$-fixed points on $S$.
+In particular, if\, $S$ is $H$-birationally rigid, then it is $G$-birationally rigid as well. \end{proposition} \begin{proof} By \cite[Propositions 7.12 and 7.13]{DolgachevIskovskikh}, every Sarkisov $G$-link $\chi$ starting from $S$ is either of type I or of type II.
+In the former case, $\chi$ is centred at a $G$-fixed point on $S$.
+So, if such a point exists, then its blow-up is a smooth cubic surface equipped with a structure of $G$-conic bundle, so $S$ is not $G$-birationally rigid.
+Suppose there are no $G$-fixed points on~$S$.
+Then by \textit{loc.~cit.}, any Sarkisov $G$-link of type II starting from $S$ is either a birational Bertini involution (centred at a point of degree 3) or a birational Geiser involution (centred at a point of degree 2).
+In both cases, it leads to a $G$-isomorphic surface $S'\simeq S$, as in the proof of Proposition~\ref{prop: Segre-Manin}.
 Thus, $S$ is $G$-birationally rigid. \end{proof}

-Before going to the next case, let us recall the following useful statement:
+Before going to the next case, let us recall the following useful statement.